 Instead of making the bosses do modest damage with larger health bars like in Dark Souls 3, Elden Ring made bosses have smaller health bars but can easily one-shot you if you’re not careful.
 This is actually a huge problem with Elden Ring and is similar to games like Nioh.

-Aside from the aforementioned issues. the reskin bosses also add a bit of frustration.
-We would rather have more bosses as long as it doesn’t hurt the quality of the main story ones but some of the reskins really devalued the main bosses.
+Aside from the issues mentioned above.
+The reskin bosses also add a bit of frustration.
+We would rather have more bosses as long as it doesn’t hurt the quality of the main story, but some of the reskins devalued the main bosses.

-Having Astel appear twice kind of ruined the experience of fighting him the first time and this happens with tons of bosses in the game.
+Having Astel appear twice ruined the experience of fighting him the first time, and this happens with tons of bosses in the game.
 You can even find Morgott again in the open world.
-Having so many of the main bosses coming in twice takes away the excitement from the experience and made the fights not as desirable to come back to in another playthrough.
+Having so many of the main bosses coming in twice takes away the excitement from the experience and makes the fights less desirable to return to in another playthrough.

-When the single-player side of FromSoft games is done people usually stick around for the PvP.
-There is a huge thriving community of PvP players for games like Dark Souls.
-These are the people who keep the player count up for such games but in the case of Elden Ring, these players are really not happy with how FromSoftware went about all of it.
+When the single-player side of FromSoft games is done, people usually stick around for the PvP.
+A huge thriving community of PvP players exists for games like Dark Souls.
+These are the people who keep the player count up for such games, but in the case of Elden Ring, these players are not happy with how FromSoftware went about all of it.

 The lackluster PvP is another thing that made the game a bit stale for many players.
-Duels are always pretty fun but invasions just aren’t even worth it anymore.
-The changes they made for newer players to avoid them from getting invaded out of nowhere and getting stomped on but that is part of the experience of these games.
+Duels are always pretty fun, but invasions aren’t worth it anymore.
+The changes they made for newer players to avoid them from getting invaded out of nowhere and getting stomped on that is part of the experience of these games.

-Having a requirement of two people before anyone can invade you makes sense but it lacks the intensity it used to have.
-Now if you invade, it’s basically you versus the meta build of the week and for the longest time, the PvP was flooded with Bleed builds.
+Having a requirement of two people before anyone can invade you makes sense, but it lacks the intensity it used to have.
+Now if you invade, it’s you versus the meta build of the week, and for the longest time, the PvP was flooded with Bleed builds.
 This pushed away many PvP enthusiasts early on.

-PvP is probably what has the most potential to give these games substantial replay value and the developers still haven’t quite managed to get it right.
-There are no PvP arenas even though the whole map has at least 3 locked colosseums.
-They will surely be added in the DLC but in the meanwhile, the PvP community will not properly engage in Elden Ring.
+PvP probably has the most potential to give these games substantial replay value, and the developers still haven’t quite managed to get it right.
+There are no PvP arenas even though the map has at least 3 locked colosseums.
+They will surely be added in the DLC, but in the meanwhile, the PvP community will not properly engage in Elden Ring.

 We have managed to discuss many reasons that impact the lowering player count of Elden Ring, but the most important point we have intentionally left out is the fact that this game is essentially a single-player adventure and they are in general a limited experience.

-Elden Ring is not a run-of-the-mill live service multiplayer game where you keep playing for that “one last round” feeling.
-Single-player games have a definite life cycle thus players will naturally/eventually move on to other games.
-The fact that a game like Elden Ring was even able to reach those astronomical numbers of concurrent players is an amazing phenomenon.
+Elden Ring is not a run-of-the-mill live-service multiplayer game where you keep playing for that “one last round” feeling.
+Single-player games have a definite life cycle thus, players will naturally/eventually move on to other games.
+The fact that a game like Elden Ring could even reach those astronomical numbers of concurrent players is an amazing phenomenon.